dcorney/dcorney.github.io/_posts/2022-07-07-fact-checking-pipeline.md

 2. Then we find *claims* in the text, meaning statements about the world that are either true or false.
 3. Then we select or rank these claims for "checkworthiness" to prioritize which claims are actually worth spending time fact checking.
 4. Next is finding evidence related to the claim, from the web, Wikipedia, government data portals, private databases or wherever you trust.
 This may include deciding on the "stance" of a piece of evidence: does it support or contradict the claim?
-5. Then the big one: deciding whether the evidence shows that the claim is actually true or false (or partly true, or mostly false or some other category.)
+5. Then the big one: deciding whether the evidence shows that the claim is actually true or false (or partly true, or mostly false or some other category).
 6. And finally, publishing the result and encouraging people to read it.

 Nice and simple!